mingik/play-java-akka-redis-pubsub/README.md

 To sum up, two messages were published into channel (one through RedisPublisherActor, another through Redis directly) and the same messages were consumed by RedisSubscriberActor and displayed on the webpage.

+You can also navigate to [http://localhost:9000/counter] and then to [http://localhost:9000/display] and start refreshing the page every 10 seconds.
+You should see messages "count0", "count1", "count2" appear on the page after every 10 sec refresh.

 Details
 =======